ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 Before you can create a Telegram bot, you need a Telegram user account.
 Open Telegram and create an account if you don't already have one.

-When you've signed in to Telegram, search for "BotFather" (a bot for managing all other Telegram bots) and start a new chat with it.
+When you've signed in to Telegram, search for `BotFather` (a bot for managing all other Telegram bots) and start a new chat with it.

 Follow the steps below to register a new bot with the BotFather:

 1. Type `/start` and press send.
 2. Type `/newbot` and press send.
 3. Choose a name for your bot.
-4. Choose a username for your bot that ends in "bot".
+4. Choose a username for your bot that ends in `bot`.

 The BotFather will respond with a message containing an access token for your newly created bot.
 This access token allows our application to: